ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![add pipe](upandrunningimages/addpipelines.png)

-**6.** We are almost there!
-We will need to configure a couple of Advanced Options.
+**6.** You are almost there!
+You will need to configure a couple of Advanced Options.
 First, click on `Routing` in the Advanced Options section to expand the Routing options.

 ![open routing panel](upandrunningimages/routinglink.png)